-If you miss the deadline for contacting the Quality Improvement Organization, you can make an appeal to us, asking for a "fast review."
+If you miss the deadline for contacting the Quality Improvement Organization (which is within 60 days or no later than your planned discharge date, whichever comes first), you can make an appeal to us, asking for a "fast review."
 A fast review is an appeal that uses the fast deadlines instead of the standard deadlines.

 - During this review, we take a look at all of the information about your hospital stay.
 We check to see if the decision about when you should leave the hospital was fair and followed all the rules. - We will use the fast deadlines rather than the standard deadlines for giving you the answer to this review.
-This means we will give you our decision within 72 hours after you ask for a "fast review."
+This means we will give you our decision within 72 hours after you ask for a "fast review." - If we say Yes to your fast review, it means we agree that you still need to be in the hospital after the discharge date.
+We will keep covering hospital services for as long as it is medically necessary.